asiamohammed/phase-3-foodalicious-react-project/README.md

 Asia Mohamed

 # Description
-This is a Sinatra API backend that uses Active Record to access and persist data in a database, which will be used by a React frontend (https://github.com/asiamohammed/Foodalicious)that interacts with the database via the API.
+This is a Sinatra API backend that uses Active Record to access and persist data in a database, which will be used by a React frontend (https://github.com/asiamohammed/Foodalicious) that interacts with the database via the API.

 # Technologies Used
 * Ruby<br>